Building a Frontend for Calyx

 cell = f"lt_{suffix}"

-lt = comp.cell(cell, Stdlib.op("lt", 32, signed=False))
+less_than = comp.cell(cell, Stdlib.op("lt", 32, signed=False))

 with comp.comb_group(group_name):

-lt.left = idx.out
+less_than.left = idx.out

-Index Increment
+Index increment

 group_name = f"incr_idx_{suffix}"

-adder = comp.add(f"incr_{suffix}", 32)
+adder = comp.add(32)

 with comp.group(group_name) as incr: